-The 10 Essentials for Backpacking
+The 10 Essentials for Hiking and Backpacking

 If you Google “10 essentials” and “hiking,” the lists you find will vary.
 Most of the discrepancies are due to the way the items are categorized.
 The lists also differ between day hiking and overnight backpacking.